ghackebeil/pybnb/doc/getting_started/index.rst

  - :func:`Problem.branch(node) <pybnb.problem.Problem.branch>`

    This method should partition the problem domain defined within the user state on the `node` object into zero or more child states and return them as new node objects.
 A child node should be created by calling :func:`node.new_child()
    <pybnb.node.Node.new_child>`.
 Note that for the branching
    process to make sense in the context of a branch-and-bound solve, the bound computed from the child node states should improve (or not be worse than) the bound for the parent node.
-Once the child bound is computed, if it is found to be worse than the bound from the parent node then the branch-and-bound solver will issue a warning, as this is likely indicative of a programming error or other numerical issues.
+Once the child bound is computed, the solver will issue a warning if it is found to be worse than the bound from the parent node, as this is indicative of a programming error or other numerical issues.

    When this method is called, the :attr:`node.bound
    <pybnb.node.Node.bound>` and :attr:`node.objective